zabawaba99/zabawaba99.github.io/_posts/2015-12-01-writing-snag.markdown

 me to a neat tool called [glitch](https://github.com/levicook/glitch).
 It allows you to automatically build, vet and test your go code as develop.
-I started using it on my personal projects at first and quickly made it part of my workflow for any go proejct that I touch.
+I started using it on my personal projects at first and quickly made it part of my work-flow for any go project that I touch.

 Unfortunately I found myself still having to run some commands afterwards like `gofmt -l -s` and `golint .`.
 Leo and I began chatting about this and